Efficient and flexible drive technology

-The renowned Doemens Academy has been training young people in the brewing, beverage and food industries for more than 100 years.
-A lot has happened since the beginning of the brewery academy.
-The technical center, which opened in 2021, shows the latest state of the art: In this new teaching and experimental brewery, 30 frequency converter and Danfoss geared motors for efficient, precise and safe operations.
-They are not only used in applications in the actual brewing process.
-Efficient and flexible drive technology also plays a central role in the conveyor technology in the bottle cellar.
+For more than 100 years, the renowned Doemens Academy has been training the next generation in the brewing, beverage and food industries.
+Much has happened since the early days of the Brewery Academy.
+The state of the art is demonstrated by the pilot plant, which will be opened in 2021.
+In this new training and test brewery, 30 frequency converters and gearmotors from Danfoss each ensure efficient, precise, and safe processes.
+They are not only used for applications in the actual brewing process.
+Efficient and flexible drive technology also plays a central role in conveyor technology in the bottle cellar.

-From the malthouse to the brewhouse to the fermentation and storage cellar and then on to the bottle cellar with fillers, labellers and packaging, among other things, via the appropriate conveyor technology: The new technical center at the Doemens Academy maps the entire brewing process - driven by numerous geared motors and frequency frequency converters from Danfoss .
-Where efficient and flexible drive technology is used in the brewery and what role it plays for more energy and cost efficiency, explains Dr. Gerrit Blümelhuber from the Doemens Academy on a video tour of the new teaching and experimental brewery.
+From the malt house via the brewhouse to the fermentation and storage cellar and then on to the bottle cellar with, among other things, filler, labeler, and packaging via the corresponding conveyor technology: The new technical center of the Doemens Academy reproduces the complete brewing process – driven by numerous geared motors and frequency converters from Danfoss.
+Where efficient and flexible drive technology is used in the brewery and what role it plays for more energy and cost efficiency is explained by Dr. Gerrit Blümelhuber from the Doemens Academy in the video tour of the new training and pilot brewery.

 Take a virtual tour of the brewery